richardjorne/RingRangeSelector/README.md

 `lineCap` is recommended to be set to .butt or .round.
 The former one makes ends of the ring flat, while the latter one makes them round.
 This property works along with `buttonDiameter`.
 Due to some unknown problems, another end of the ring moves back and forth strangely when the user moves one end.
-Therefore, set this property to .butt and set `buttonDiameter` EQUAL TO `strokeWidth` will make the ring look beautiful.
+Therefore, set this property to .butt and set `buttonDiameter` EQUAL TO `strokeWidth` to make the ring look beautiful, and the user won't see the movement of the ends of the ring.
 Alternatively, set this property to .round if you want `buttonDiameter` LESS THAN `strokeWidth`, and it will also look good.